School of Humanities, Language and Global Studies

 Subject Areas: Education, English and Linguistics, Languages and International Studies

-Karen is primarily interested in teaching practices; improving learning and teaching, as well as developing students’ critical thinking and expression skills, particularly the development of effective communication in writing.
+Karen is primarily interested in teaching practices, improving learning and teaching, as well as developing students’ critical thinking and expression skills, with a particular focus on the development of skilled written communication.